 “I think I’ve left a great body of work behind,” Parton told The Independent.
 “I have to decide how much of that high-tech stuff I want to be involved [with] because I don’t want to leave my soul here on this earth.
 I think with some of this stuff I’ll be grounded here forever…I’ll be around, we’ll find ways to keep me here.”

 The country singer also joked that “everything” about her, including “any intelligence,” was artificial, anyway.

 Justine Bateman is warning Hollywood to prepare

-She said that the Copyright Office has been heavily involved in this matter, as this could be “a massive infringement, the size of which we’ve never seen before.”
-She warns Screen Actors Guild (SAG) actors “not accept any AMPTP (Alliance of Motion Picture and Television Producers) proposal” that does not protect against AI.
-This includes their “image and voice,” and suggests that protection of these aspects become a top priority.
+She said the Copyright Office has been heavily involved in the matter, as it could be “a massive infringement, the size of which we’ve never seen before.”
+She warns Screen Actors Guild (SAG) actors “not accept any AMPTP (Alliance of Motion Picture and Television Producers) proposal” that doesn’t protect against AI, including their “image and voice,” and says that protection of these aspects should become a top priority.

-With this hindsight, she is trying to warn that AI in Hollywood could have the same effect, with the very real possibility that it replaces writers, actors, and more in the future.
+With this hindsight, she’s trying to warn that AI could have the very same effect in Hollywood, with the very real possibility of it replacing writers and actors in the future.
 “For them to not restrict AI and to not give a share of the billions and billions of dollars they’re making off of the work of the writers, the crew, the directors, the actors is obscene.”

-Like Jones, there are several actors who are voluntarily “sign[ing] away the rights to future use of their image and voice.”
-Although Jones’ motivation was his older age, others are doing so in the hope that agents will book them for more voiceover opportunities.
+Like James Earl Jones, there are several actors who’re voluntarily “sign[ing] away the rights to future use of their image and voice.”
+Although the actor’s motivation was his age, others are doing so in the hopes agents will book them for more voiceover opportunities.